LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 - <b>"\scaps":</b> Smallcaps opening tag  <b>"\scaps0":</b> Smallcaps closing tag<br>
 - <b>"\tab":</b> Insert a tab<br>
 - <b>"\par":</b> Start a new paragraph (By defaut in my code, this already includes a tab, so no need to add one at the start of each paragraph!)<br>
+- <b>"\keepn":</b> Do not split this paragraph from the next one on different pages, if possible.
+This is particularly useful for heading paragraphs, so that they appear on the same page as the first paragraph of the following section.<br>
 - <b>"\qc":</b> Center this paragraph (Simply add the "\qc" after "\par", for example: "\par\qc Your Centered Paragraph").<br>
 - <b>"\qj":</b> Justified alignment for this paragraph (Simply add the "\qj" after "\par", for example: "\par\qj Your Justified Paragraph").<br>
 - <b>"\ql":</b> Left alignment for this paragraph<br> (Simply add the "\ql" after "\par", for example: "\par\ql Your Left-Aligned Paragraph").